Temp1231112/BStf/untitled.md

 But that little detail a bit further on the beach, just next to the little dunes, is distracting me.
 It cracks the pretty much perfect picture on my mind, alarming my instincts, telling me disruptive signs…

-And I must say that I very much dislike that feeling, alarming instinct ringing the bells on my mind here, here on this wonderful beach, among all these people, the children.
+And I must say that I very much dislike that feeling, an alarming instinct ringing the bells on my mind here, here on this wonderful beach, among all these people, the children.

 Four men in black suits, looking like wetsuits.
-But something different, some special gears.
+But with something different, some special gear.

-They have bags on their hands each of them.
+Each of them has a bag in their hands.

 Are they sportsmen, going out for a dive, snorkels and flippers in their bags?

-I would think so, but their posture, their movement, some kind of alertness, a tense on their behavior…
+I would think so, but their posture, their movement, some kind of alertness, a tenseness in their behavior…

 That’s the detail which is alarming me.
 And when my instincts are alarming in this way, in a warning way, I very much dislike it happening here.

-My instincts are mostly right, and when I’m getting this alarm on my mind, in this kind of great place full of the people… It makes me worrying.
+My instincts are mostly right, and when I’m getting this alarm on my mind, in this kind of great place full of the people… It makes me worry.

-Maybe the alarm is false, just a detail which is distracting me, a little cheeseburger worth of forgetting straight away.
+Maybe the alarm is false, just a detail which is distracting me, a little cheeseburgers worth of forgetting straight away.

 I’m walking ahead, my pace slowing down a little, feeling like I would like to stop, just for a moment to have a look, a bit better look.

 Just as thinking of it I stop walking.

-I’m looking at the sea and the people, being just like everybody on the beach, but I’m also following those four men still on sight on the corner of my eyes.
+I’m looking at the sea and the people, being just like everybody on the beach, but I’m also following those four men still on sight in the corner of my eyes.

-Are they just as everybody, going to have fun, maybe doing sports as that’s how they look like?
+Are they just like everyone, going to have fun, maybe doing sports since that’s how they look like?
 Or what are they actually doing here?

 They look a bit suspicious.